AnnaTran96/star-wars-wiki/README.md

    npm install
    ```

 2. Open a new terminal and run `npm start` to start the app.
-Head over to [https://localhost:8080/](https://localhost:8080/) to use the app
+This should open a new tab in your browser but if you are not redirected to localhost, head over to [https://localhost:3000/](https://localhost:3000/) to use the app.

 ## Future Improvements

 Instead of using `createAsyncThunk`, I would use Redux Toolkit RTK Query as it can help eliminate the need to write thunks and reducers to manage data fetching.

-Another improvment I would liked to work more on the styling.
+Another improvment I would liked to work more on is the styling.
 For the loading component, I would have created a spinner.